ngonzalez/appdirect/README.md

 Server started: http://0.0.0.0:8080
 ```

-2/ Move the folder demo to your web server (Nginx, Apache) public folder and access the files from your browser ..
+2/ Move the folder "demo" to your web server (Nginx, Apache) public folder and access the files from your browser ..